entr0-pi/pki-certificates/docs/SECURITY.md

 ## Security Overview

-This PKI Management System is a high-security application for certificate lifecycle management.
-It implements defense-in-depth security practices across all layers.
+This PKI Management System is a security-sensitive application for certificate lifecycle management.
+It implements multiple defensive controls, but final deployment hardening choices remain the responsibility of the operator.

 ### Key Security Principles